 Heat the oven to 350° F. Line a cookie sheet with parchment paper.
 With a knife or kitchen shears, take 1 bunch of kale and carefully remove all the leaves from the thick stems; tear into bite-size pieces.
 Place the kale pieces in a mixing bowl and toss with 1 tablespoon of olive oil and a sprinkle of salt (to taste).
 Evenly spread the dressed kale in a single layer on the parchment paper.
 Bake until the edges are brown, but not burnt, about 10 to 15 minutes.

-With these five suggestions from Ornelas, I have my daughter’s fruit and veggie servings covered for a week’s worth of school lunches.
+With these five suggestions, I have my daughter’s fruit and veggie servings covered for a week’s worth of school lunches.
 And while I’m packing her lunch, I think I’ll go ahead and toss them into my own.
 Broccoli “dinosaur trees” dipped in ranch dressing might just be the thing I need to happily — and healthily — get through the day.